 - I made this recipe in a 4 quart slow cooker — if you want to double it, I suggest a 6 quart slow cooker (I have both, and use them for different things!).

-- I really, really, REALLY recommend using slow cooker liners.
+- I really, really love using slow cooker liners.
 I will gladly pay the 50 cents or whatever they cost to not have to wash that beast!

 - Please always, always check the temperature of your chicken with a meat thermometer before serving just to be safe!
 All slow cookers cook differently.